Salva05/Knowledge-First/README.md

 # Django Forum Application

 ## Introduction
-Welcome to the Knowledge First application.
-It provides a platform for users to engage in discussions, share ideas, and seek assistance on various topics.
+Welcome to the **Knowledge First** application.
+It aims to provide a platform for users to engage in discussions, share ideas, and seek assistance on various topics.

 ## Table of Contents
 - [Introduction](#introduction)